 When hiring, the UK government needs to confirm that candidates can work legally before taking them on.
 The rule helps in combating illegal work and ensures that companies are complying with UK immigration laws.
-A share code is a simple way for individuals to prove that they are legally employed.
+Individuals can easily demonstrate their legal employment status with a share code.
 This guide aims to first clarify the term “share code” by explaining it to job applicants and employers.
+As of December 2025, with the ongoing transition to eVisas and expansions in right-to-work checks, understanding share codes is more crucial than ever, especially as the EU Settlement Scheme has processed 8.7 million applications by September 2025.

 What Is a Share Code?